 - Failure Knight: Her sometimes obsessive need to protect everyone seems to be the reason she latches onto looking after the Hawke family.
 It is implied to have largely stemmed from her guilt at being unable to save Wesley.
-If brought into the Fade during "Night Terrors," a Desire Demon will use this against her and she'll turn on the party.
+If brought into the Fade during "Night Terrors," a Desire Demon may use this against her and she'll turn on the party.

 - Fire-Forged Friends: At the start of the game, she bonds with the Hawke family when they fight their way out of Lothering together.

-Hawke: You don't want me as sour and dour as you.
+- Foil: To a Snarky!Hawke.Hawke: You don't want me as sour and dour as you.
 You need a counterpoint.

-- Good People Have Good Sex: If Aveline marries Donnic, Isabela offers some tips on how they can spice up their sex-life.
+- Good People Have Good Sex: If Aveline marries Donnic, Isabela offers some tips on how they can spice up their sex life.
 Aveline lets her know Donnic needs no help in that department.

 - Happily Married: With Wesley before the game.
 With Donnic later, if Hawke helps out.

-- Heterosexual Life-Partners/Platonic Life Partners: With Hawke.
+- Heterosexual Life-Partners/Platonic Life-Partners: With Hawke.

 - I Let Gwen Stacy Die: Wesley's death remains a sore spot for her for a good half of the game, partially because she feels she should have been able to prevent it.
 Her fear of losing anything else drives many of her actions throughout the game.